avntrr/relational_database/README.md

 <img width="1171" alt="Screenshot 2023-04-16 at 12 46 00" src="https://user-images.githubusercontent.com/54851225/232653374-5d19a45a-25be-4735-9246-6d069e51d963.png">

+You can easily download full script in [database folder](https://github.com/avntrr/relational_database_ilham-x8rh/blob/main/Database/sql_project.ipynb).
 Tables and dummy data are created using *python* and then inserted into *postgreSQL*.
-The steps performed are as follows:<br>
+The steps performed are as follows:
-You can easily download full script in [database folder](https://github.com/avntrr/relational_database_ilham-x8rh/blob/main/Database/sql_project.ipynb)
 ## 1. CREATE DATABASE
 ### A. IMPORT LIBRARY
 ```python